Aaron Taylor-Johnson

 In 2010, Aaron added to his filmography with the psychological thriller "Chatroom," where he played the main character, William, who subtly influenced his friend's self-destruction.

-That same year, the action comedy "Kick-Ass" was released, where the actor once again played the main character, the loser Dave Lizewski, who dreamed of becoming a real superhero.
+That same year, the action comedy "Kick-Ass" hit theaters, with the actor once again taking on the lead role as Dave Lizewski, a lovable loser who dreams of becoming a real superhero.
 His dream came true with the help of Hit-Girl (Chloë Grace Moretz) and her father (Nicolas Cage).

 Kick-Ass On-Set with Aaron Johnson

-Playing the role of Alexei Vronsky in Joe Wright's drama "Anna Karenina" was interesting for the actor with Russian roots.
-He beat out Robert Pattinson in the casting, but fans had mixed feelings about his portrayal of the blond, mustachioed count.
-Nevertheless, Aaron fit quite organically into the company of Keira Knightley (Anna) and Jude Law (Karenin, her husband).
+The role of Alexei Vronsky in Joe Wright's drama "Anna Karenina" proved particularly compelling for the actor, given his Russian heritage.
+He beat out Robert Pattinson in the casting, though fans were divided on his take on the blond, mustachioed count.
+Still, Aaron slipped seamlessly into the ensemble alongside Keira Knightley (Anna) and Jude Law (Karenin, her husband).

 Actor Aaron Johnson and Chloë Grace Moretz